GrossfieldLab/loos/INSTALL.md

 the basic compiler tools installed (i.e. g++).
 You will need to install scons, boost, and atlas:

-    sudo dnf install gcc-c++ scons boost-devel atlas-devel netcdf-devel python-devel swig python2-numpy python2-scipy
+    sudo dnf install gcc-c++ scons boost-devel atlas-devel netcdf-devel python3-devel swig python3-numpy python3-scipy

-LOOS/PyLOOS only supports Python 2, so you must specify which version of numpy and scipy to use for Fedora 24.
-For Fedora 23 and older, use the following:
+LOOS/PyLOOS only supports Python 3, so you must specify which version of numpy and scipy to use for Fedora 24 and later.
+For earlier Fedoras, which don't have python3 packages for numpy and scipy, you can either install them manually or use conda.

-    sudo dnf install gcc-c++ scons boost-devel atlas-devel netcdf-devel python-devel swig numpy scipy

 ### Documentation

 To build the documentation, you will also require doxygen and graphviz,

     sudo dnf install doxygen graphviz
+    doxygen

 ---